For optometrists · Resources

 Cataract assessment

-For symptomatic cataract affecting daily tasks (driving, reading, glare) with measurable reduction in vision or quality-of-life.
+For symptomatic cataract affecting daily tasks (driving, reading, glare) with measurable reduction in vision or quality of life.
 We assess ocular surface, biometry, IOL suitability and co-morbidities.

 • Private cataract surgery planning and lens options

-• Second opinions, co-morbidity planning (e.g., macular disease)
+• Second opinions, co-morbidity planning (e.g. macular disease)

 • Post-op feedback shared with the referring optometrist